angular/components/guides/v15-mdc-migration.md

 * Vertical sliders and inverted sliders are no longer supported, as they are no longer part of the Material Design spec.

-* Range sliders are now supported. <!-- TODO(wagnermaciel): add more about this. -->

 ### Snack Bar